Japan is determined to keep hunting whales. And now it has a brand new ‘mothership’ - KESQ

 “It would immediately trigger global interest and action about the conservation and protection of whales, especially in waters sanctioned by the IWC as a whale sanctuary,” Rothwell said.

-Watson, the veteran anti-whaling activist, told CNN he’s prepared to mount a physical response – with a former Japanese fisheries patrol vessel he’s acquired in anticipation of Japanese whalers returning to the Antarctic by the end of the year.
+Watson, the veteran anti-whaling activist who founded Sea Shepherd but has since left, told CNN he’s prepared to mount a physical response – with a former Japanese fisheries patrol vessel he’s acquired in anticipation of Japanese whalers returning to the Antarctic by the end of the year.

 “It’s called the Southern Ocean Whale Sanctuary for a reason – you don’t kill whales there,” Watson said.